Italian businesses frequently carry out their activity through corporate structures.

-Like the European Commission’s proposal, DST should not apply to a certain number of provision of services and supply of goods such as, in particular, the provision of digital contents and e-commerce transactions.
+Like the European Commission’s proposal, the DST should not apply to the provision of certain services and the supply of certain goods such as, in particular, the provision of digital contents and e-commerce transactions.

 There are no specific provisions dealing with the taxation of offshore intellectual property.